Content Map Terms

 Your doctor or QEP can help you choose activities that will help your heart and are safe for you.

 Being more active doesn't have to be hard.
 Any activity that raises your heart rate can help your heart.
-Do something you enjoy, such as walking, cycling, skating, or dancing.
+Do something you enjoy, such as walking, cycling, swimming, or dancing.

 To get and stay healthy, do activity at a level that is right for you.
 Experts say to do either of these things for at least 2½ hours a week:footnote 1

-• Moderate activity, such as brisk walking, brisk cycling, or ballroom dancing.
+• Moderate activity like brisk walking, brisk cycling, or dancing.
 But any activities—including daily chores—that raise your heart rate can be included.
 You notice your heart beating faster with this kind of activity.

-• Vigorous activity, such as jogging, cycling fast, or cross-country skiing.
+• Vigorous activity like jogging, fast cycling, or cross-country skiing.
 You breathe rapidly and your heart beats much faster with this kind of activity.

 Tell your doctor if you are having trouble making activity part of your daily life.
 Your doctor might refer you to a counsellor who specializes in helping people make lifestyle changes.